jk431j/SK2-Vagrant/M2XSender/README.md

 /CUSTAPP #
 ```

-7. Exit back to Vagrant machine and reboot StarterKit.
-After the reboot StarterKit will start sending data to M2X on the background:
+7. Exit back to Vagrant machine and reboot the StarterKit.
+After the reboot it will start sending data to M2X on the background:
 ```shell
 /CUSTAPP # exit
 vagrant@sk2sdk:~$ adb reboot